VersaiTech/yuva-bitcoin/docs_previous/auth-firebase.md

 Currently, the app only covers the main flows:

+- Create user with email and password
-- Sign in
+- Sign in with email and password
-- Sign up
+- Sign in with popup (Google)
-- Confirm sign up
-- Resend sign up
-- Forgot password
-- Forgot password submit
 - Logout